herzbube/libsgfcplusplus/doc/SgfcNotes.md

 When writing SimpleText or Text property values, SGFC preserves unescaped line breaks and generates escaped line breaks as needed.

-## Known bugs when handling composed SZ values

-SGFC has two known bugs when handling composed SZ values:

-1. If GM = 1 and SZ = 3:4 then SGFC does not fix the problem.
-The output still contains SZ[3:4].
-Expected: SGFC assumes board size 19, as it does in all other cases where the SZ property is missing or has a missing or invalid value.
-1. If GM != 1 and SZ = 3:foo then SGFC does not recognize the non-numeric second value and does not fix the problem.
-The output still contains SZ[3:foo].
-Expected: SGFC removes the property, as it does when a non-numeric single value is specified, or the first value of the composed value is non-numeric.

-libsgfc++ does not handle these errors, it discards the entire SGF content.

 ## Pass moves for Go games

 For Go [the SGF standard defines](https://www.red-bean.com/sgf/go.html#types) that black or white pass moves can have either value "" (an empty string) or "tt".
 The latter counts as pass move only for board sizes <= 19, for larger boards "tt" is a normal move.
 The SGF standard also mentions that "tt" is kept only for compatibility with FF3.